Christine Betz Hall—Spiritual Accompaniment

 - More on spiritual direction including diverse definitions, misconceptions, video samples, and helpful articles from Spiritual Directors International.

-As a Spiritual Director, I will:
+In Spiritual Accompaniment, I will:

 - Offer a time and place apart for spiritual reflection, usually one hour per month.